aryan-esmailpour/blockchain/README.md

 nvm install 12
 ```

-The best way to get and manage project is **git**. install it with:
+**git** is the best way to get and manage project. install it with:
 ```bash
 sudo apt-get install git
 ```
 ##  Clone Project

-Now you can by the following command get the project:
+Now you can get the project by the following command:
 ```bash
 git clone https://gitlab.com/hamid.damadi/blockchain98.git
 ```